rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 The declaration of `another_function` has one parameter named `x`.
 The type of `x` is specified as `i32`.
-When `5` is passed to `another_function`, the `println!` macro puts `5` where the pair of curly braces were in the format string.
+When `5` is passed to `another_function`, the `println!` macro puts `5` where the pair of curly brackets were in the format string.

 In function signatures, you *must* declare the type of each parameter.
 This is